AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 ### What is the deadline to migrate to the new credential?
 You must migrate your application to use the new OAuth Server-to-Server credential before June 30, 2025, to ensure your application does not face any downtime.
+See [deprecation timelines](./migration.md#deperecation-timelines).
 See [migration guide](./migration.md).